top of page

 5. Must have had student participation in honors performing groups such as All County or All State groups when appropriate.

-6. Has hosted student teachers, meetings, festivals and/or presented workshops, clinics, adjudicated or guest conducted ensemble groups.
+6. Has hosted student teachers, meetings, festivals and/or presented workshops, clinics, adjudicated or guest-conducted ensemble groups.

 7. Has written articles for various music journals and/or participated in curriculum work.